smf33/InstagramFollowerBot/README.md

 - The account should follow at last one account, else the bot will fail to detect this
 - About "Unusual Login Attempt Detected" : If the bot connect from a location, OS, Browser that you never used before, you will get this email code chalenge.
 Pass it before lauching the bot again.
 You can change the OS/Browser (Chrome/Windows 10 by default) with the --user-agent in the SeleniumBrowserArguments setting.
 ## TODO :
-- Update this readme for all function now working :-)
 - Enable more functions already working on the Flickr version of this bot
-- Like pict found and add follow the account by default